The Fate of Ophelia: Commercial performance

-On the streaming platform Spotify, "The Fate of Ophelia" broke the records for the highest single-day streaming figure, becoming the first song to accumulate 30 million streams in a single day, and the highest single-week streaming figure.
-The single topped the Billboard Global 200 chart for two weeks and debuted atop the record charts of at least 26 territories, including Belgian Flanders, Canada, Spain, India, Singapore, Portugal, New Zealand, the Philippines, and the United Arab Emirates.
+On the streaming platform Spotify, "The Fate of Ophelia" broke the records for the highest single-day streams and the highest single-week streams, becoming the first song to accumulate 30 million streams in a single day.
+The single topped the Billboard Global 200 chart for seven weeks.
+It peaked atop the record charts of over 26 territories, including Belgium (Flanders), Canada, Iceland, Ireland, New Zealand, Portugal, Singapore, the Philippines, and the United Arab Emirates.

-"The Fate of Ophelia" marked Swift's first number-one song on the official singles charts of Austria, Denmark, Germany, Spain, and the Netherlands.
-In the United Kingdom, the song became Swift's fifth number-one single and opened with 132,000 units, which became the largest first-week sales of the year and the highest in Swift's career.
-In France, "The Fate of Ophelia" debuted at number four and became her highest-charting solo single since "Shake It Off" (2014).
-It spent six weeks at number one in Germany, Austria, Australia, Canada, Ireland, Switzerland, Norway and Belgium, four weeks at number one in Czechia, The Netherlands and the UK, three weeks at number one in Sweden and two weeks at number one in Denmark, Portugal and New Zealand.
+"The Fate of Ophelia" marked Swift's first number-one single in Austria, Denmark, Germany, Spain, and the Netherlands.
+In France, it debuted at number four and became her highest-charting solo single, surpassing "Shake It Off" (2014).
+"The Fate of Ophelia" spent 15 weeks at number one in Canada; 14 weeks in Switzerland; 13 weeks in Germany; 12 weeks in Austria; 10 weeks in Norway and the Netherlands; nine weeks in Ireland; and eight weeks in Belgium (Flanders).
+In the United Kingdom, "The Fate of Ophelia" debuted atop the UK singles chart with 132,000 first-week units, registering the largest first-week sales of the year and of Swift's career.
+It spent seven non-consecutive weeks atop the chart, becoming her longest-running number-one song in the United Kingdom.
+The single has been certified triple diamond in Brazil; diamond in France; quadruple platinum in Portugal; triple platinum in Canada and New Zealand; double platinum in Australia, Belgium, Spain, and the United Kingdom; and platinum in Austria, Denmark, Germany, Italy, and Poland.

-In the United States, "The Fate of Ophelia" became Swift's thirteenth number-one single on the Billboard Hot 100, debuting atop the chart with 92.5 million official on-demand streams.
-It has spent six consecutive weeks at number one on the Hot 100.
-After being made available for digital downloads, the single became Swift's record-extending 13th number-one song on the Digital Song Sales.
+In the United States, "The Fate of Ophelia" became Swift's 13th number-one single on the Billboard Hot 100, debuting atop the chart with 92.5 million on-demand streams.
+It spent 10 non-consecutive weeks at number one on the Hot 100, becoming her longest-running number-one song.
+After being made available for digital downloads, the single became Swift's record-extending 30th number-one song on the Digital Song Sales.
 On the US airplay charts, "The Fate of Ophelia" debuted in the top 10 of Pop Airplay, Adult Pop Airplay, and Adult Contemporary.
-On Pop Airplay, it became the first song in history to debut in the top 10 region subsequently became Swift's record-extending 14th number-one single.
+On Pop Airplay, it became the first song in history to debut in the top-10 region and subsequently became Swift's record-extending 14th number-one single, spending five weeks at number one.
+The track spent four weeks at number one on Adult Pop Airplay.